-Best Summer Weight Sleeping Bag: Marmot’s sleeping bag line wins awards with every update, so it’s no surprise that the Always Summer, a 40-degree down bag, once again garnered a lot of praise from testers.
-Water repellent down, stretch baffles, and insulated zipper guards and draft collar make this the perfect bag for warm summer camping.
+Best Summer Weight Sleeping Bag: Marmot’s sleeping bag line wins awards with every update, so it’s no surprise that the Always Summer, a down bag rated at 40 degrees Fahrenheit, once again garnered a lot of praise from testers.
+Water-repellent down, stretch baffles and insulated zipper guards and draft collar make this the perfect bag for warm summer camping.

 Eddie Bauer Airbender +20

 Best New Technology: The guides and design team behind Eddie Bauer’s First Ascent line have redefined lightweight with their new Airbender bag.
 At just over three pounds — including a built-in inflatable air pad — the combination Climashield- and DownTek-insulated, waterproof bag is the perfect lightweight expedition sleeping solution.
 It’s also the most expensive on our list, a fine example of getting what you pay for.

 Nemo Tango Duo Slim 30

 Best Bag for Couple’s Camping: We’ve all tried to zip a pair of conventional mummy bags together for some more “intimate” camping.
 The result?
 Uncomfortable sleeping and flaring tempers all night.
 The Tango Duo sleeping bag from Nemo is the camping equivalent of a full-sized bed.
 It comes complete with a slip cover to attach any two 20-inch-wide sleeping pads, which fit inside the bag; because it has a backless design, it packs down to the same size and weight of a traditional bag.
 It’s an ideal solution for those who want to stay active off the trail, too.

 Western Mountaineering TerraLite